niplav/site/rs_solutions.md

 *author: niplav, created: 2021-10-14, modified: 2021-11-25, language: english, status: in progress, importance: 2, confidence: likely*

-> __This page contains some solutions to exercises from the textbook “Reactive Systems” by Ingólfsdóttir et al.__
+> __This page contains some solutions to exercises from the textbook “Reactive Systems” by Ingólfsdóttir et al. 2007.__

 Solutions to “Reactive Systems”
 ================================